imgix/js-core/README.md

 ```

-## ES6

-imgix-core-js and its tests are written in ES6 JavaScript.
-[Babel](https://babeljs.io/) is used for transpilation into the `lib/` directory.

 ## Usage

 Depending on your module system, using imgix-core-js is done a few different ways.
 The most common entry point will be the `Client` class.
 Whenever you provide data to imgix-core-js, make sure it is not already URL-encoded, as the library handles proper encoding internally.